OnstakInc/cisco-tetration-hol/labguide/diagrams/README.md

 As you can see from the diagram above, your lab contains one of each of the following apps:

-   1. Windows app - "nopCommerce" - consisting of:
+   1. Windows app - "nopCommerce"
       *  Win19 IIS App server
       *  Win19 MS SQL DB server
-   2. Linux app - "OpenCart" - consisting of:
+   2. Linux app - "OpenCart"
       *  CentOS 7 Apache App server
       *  CentOS 7 MySQL DB server
-   3. Microservices Container app on Kubernetes - "Sock Shop" - consisting of:
+   3. Microservices Container app on Kubernetes - "Sock Shop"
       *  Front End service
       *  Payment service
       *  Shipping service